 - MPLE TE tunnels can be configured to reserve bandwidth.
 So far, reservations require manual work.
-What if traffic patterns change? - Offline tool to calculate how much bandwidth is needed for each tunnel, calculate paths, and send new configurations to routers. - May be more efficient in bandwidth usage - Lots of work - Online automatic bandwidth adjustment - Concept is simple - Monitor traffic for each tunnel and periodically, the headend/ingress looks at the tunnel utilization - Lots of details: - application frequency (A), tunnel bandwidth (B), collection frequency (C), highest collected bandwidth (H) or average, delta (D=H-B): What is the relationship between A, B, C, H, and D? - Where to put the tunnels, when to change, how much to change, competitions of bandwidth between tunnels, available resources, congestion management ...
+What if traffic patterns change? - Offline tool to calculate how much bandwidth is needed for each tunnel, calculate paths, and send new configurations to routers. - May be more efficient in bandwidth usage - Lots of work and takes longer - Online automatic bandwidth adjustment - Concept is simple - Monitor traffic for each tunnel and periodically, the headend/ingress looks at the tunnel utilization - Lots of details: (Monitor/measurement, Model, Control) - application frequency (A), tunnel bandwidth (B), collection frequency (C), highest collected bandwidth (H) or average, delta (D=H-B): What is the relationship between A, B, C, H, and D? - Where to put the tunnels, when to change, how much to change (increase vs. decrease), competitions of bandwidth between tunnels, available resources, congestion management ...